MmedaraU/study-notes/sass.md

   padding: $padding; //10px
 }
 ```
+**Note: The `!global` flag can only be used to set a variable that has already been declared at the top level of the file.**

 ### The `!default` flag
 Used to assign a value as the default for a variable if a value is not assigned.
+Particularly useful when creating libraries.
 ```scss
 $padding: 10px;
 $padding: 20px !default;